sony/flutter-embedded-linux/README.md

 ### Run Fluter app

 Wayland compositor (weston) must be running before running the program when you use the Wayland backend.

+The DRM device file name must be set to the environment variable `FLUTTER_DRM_DEVICE` when you use the DRM backend.
+For example, run `export FLUTTER_DRM_DEVICE="/dev/dri/card1"`.
+If it is not set, `/dev/dri/card0` is used.

 ```Shell
 $ ./flutter-client ./sample/build/linux/x64/release/bundle